nigelhewitt/Logger/README.md

 analysis stuff will come later and probably not be useful to anybody else.

 I have added code to consult my LoTW and eQSL logs to mark the 'confirmed' ones and as these are the services I use.
+When the system starts it will ask you for the usernames and passwords for these services.
+If you leave the usernames blank it will not use them.

+The files it downloads and the configuration information are saved in the C:\Users\your_name\AppData\Roaming\NigSoft\LogView\ folder so it gets backed up.

 Please don't tell me that you wouldn't have done it this way as me laughing at you may cause offence.
 I've been programming since the early 70s and I know I'm not cutting edge